Macrometacorp/docs/docs/search-views/fulltext-search/tasks/delete-search-view.md

 client = C8Client(protocol='https', host=URL, port=443, apikey=API_KEY, geofabric=GEO_FABRIC)
 print("Connected to GDN.")

-# Check if search view exists
+# Check if fulltext search view exists
 list_views = client.list_all_views()
 if any(view.get('name') == SEARCH_VIEW_NAME for view in list_views):
     # Delete the search view if it exists